micahyoung/busfind/docs/index.md

 # BusFind

-This is the homepage for the google action.
+BusFind is a Google Home friendly front-end for onebusaway.org.

+It is currently in pre-alpha stage.

 Read the [Privacy policy](/privacy)